Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Preliminaries

-\begin{remark} Let $\dl\ge0$.
-Note that for any (unbounded) $\dl$-hyperbolic geodesic metric space (that need not be proper) there is a (continuous) $k$-quasigeodesic ray where $k\ge1$ depends only on $\dl$ (see \cite[Lemma $2.4$]{pranab-mahan}).
-Equivalence classes of these $k$-quasigeodesic rays are denoted by $\pa_qX$.
+Now assume, moreover, that $W$ is unbounded, geodesic metric space (that need not be proper).
+Then there is a (continuous) $k$-quasigeodesic ray where $k\ge1$ depends only on $\dl$ (see \cite[Lemma $2.4$]{pranab-mahan}).
+Equivalence classes of these $k$-quasigeodesic rays are denoted by $\pa_q W$.
 (Two quasigeodesic rays are related if their Hausdorff distance is finite.)
-For a quasigeodesic ray $\al:[0,\infty)\map X$, its equivalence class is denoted by $\al(\infty)$.
-Then Lemma \ref{existence of geo ray line} holds for $\pa_qX$ as well (for instance, see \cite[Lemma 2.4]{pranab-mahan}).
-Note that if $X$ is a proper, hyperbolic geodesic metric space, then the natural map $\pa X\map \pa_qX$ is a bijection (see \cite[Lemma $3.1$]{bridson-haefliger}).
+For a quasigeodesic ray $\al:[0,\infty)\map W$, its equivalence class is denoted by $\al(\infty)$.
+Then Lemma \ref{existence of geo ray line} holds for $\pa_qW$ as well where geodesics are replaced by $k$-quasigeodesics (for instance, see \cite[Lemma 2.4]{pranab-mahan}).
+By the same result, one concludes that there is a natural map $\pa_qW\map\pa_sW$ which is a bijection.